Juried Group Art Exhibition

 Artists are asked to submit high resolution jpegs of their work focused on illustrating peace around the world together with their Art Statement.
 The online deadline will be midnight July 10th, 2016 when the jury will select the chosen works.
 Display-ready original artwork will be required by September 10, 2016 to be seen by jury for their last decision.
 We will return those pieces are not selected to be at the exhibition by September 20th, 2016 and the rest will be on display through out the exhibition.

-Artists are responsible for delivering and collecting their own works to and from Queen Gallery, 382 Queen Street East, Toronto, ON, M5A1T1
+Artists are responsible for delivering their own works to and from Queen Gallery, 382 Queen Street East, Toronto, ON, M5A1T1

 We welcome you to take part in sharing your interpretations of world peace.